swyddfa/arlunio/docs/contributing/ci/docs-release.rst

 ^^^^^^^^^^

 Since the documentation is built using Sphinx it follows standard practice for the most part.
-However before running the Sphinx build we use towncrier to update the changelog with details of anything that will be coming up in the next release.
+However before running the Sphinx build we:

+- Use towncrier to update the changelog with details of anything that will be coming up in the next release.
+- Fetch the latest release from Github so we can set the appropriate version number in Sphinx

 .. literalinclude:: ../../../.github/workflows/docs-release.yml
    :language: yaml